kfish15/Notecards/README.md

 <h1> Notecards, Notecards, Notecards! </h1>

+<h3> Synopsis </h3>

-This is a basic program I use to test myself on terms & concepts from a given course.
+This is a basic program I use to test myself on terms & concepts,

 I save the terms in a text file, in this format: